jon-nfc/ansible_collection_centurion/docs/projects/ansible/collection/centurion/playbooks/inventory.md

 ---
 title: Inventory
-description: Inventory host machines and publish to Centurion ERP
+description: Inventory devices and publish to Centurion ERP
 date: 2024-08-19
 template: project.html
 about: https://github.com/nofusscomputing/ansible_collection_centurion
 ---

-The inventory playbook has been created to inventory host machines and to publish the collected inventory to Centurion ERP.
+The inventory playbook has been created to inventory devices and to publish the collected inventory to Centurion ERP.
 The inventory includes details of all software packages installed on the host machine as well as some details regarding the host machine such as UUID and serial number.

 The inventory playbook includes the [AWX Feature](../../../playbooks/awx.md) to import the playbook as a job template in AWX / Ansible Automation Platform.